Suvansh297/Codeforce-Templates/README.md

 #endif  <br/>

 NOTE- by default, i_want_colored_output is set to true in the debugging file, it only works on terminal, turn it to 0 for white output if youre having issues.  <br/>

+IF you are using sublime text like me, install ANSIescape package and add it to your build system to get colored output in sublime log.
+Happy coding!